 - Feelings of sadness

 If you’re suffering from depression, undoubtedly your focus will be on improving your mental health.
 Filing a Defense Base Act claim can be difficult if you aren’t familiar with how the law works and what your rights are.
 The best way to increase your chances of a successful DBA claim is to enlist the help of an experienced Defense Base Act attorney.
 A DBA attorney can guide you through each step and carefully explain how to get the treatments you are entitled to while avoiding any potential problems.

 Contact a Defense Base Act Attorney Today

 If you are suffering from depression after returning home from a contracted military job overseas, you may be entitled to medical care and compensation through the Defense Base Act.

-Contact The Law Offices of George P. Escobedo & Associates, PLLC today at (210) 807-3178.
+Contact The Law Office of George P. Escobedo & Associates, PLLC today at (210) 807-3178.
 As a workers’ compensation law firm, we are proud to represent injured contract employees for the government in San Antonio and the rest of the nation.